KasraJamei/dbd-skill-check-simulator/README.md

 - Node.js 22+
 - npm 10+
 - Rust stable and Tauri system dependencies for desktop builds
-- GitHub CLI (`gh`) if you want to create and push the GitHub repository from the terminal

 Linux desktop build dependencies: